EtheredRaven/kanvas/README.md

 ## Info

 Kanvas is the first collaborative and decentralized canvas, based on the first feeless smart-contract blockchain, Koinos.
-You can find more info on the official website is https://kanvas-app.com.
+You can find more info, such as docs and details about the concept or how to buy the token, on the official website : https://kanvas-app.com.
 The source is licensed under the MIT licence.

+While the idea as in my head for a long time, this project was originally started as a [Koinos Hackerearth](https://koinos.hackerearth.com/fr/) submission.

-This project has been developed using node v16.15.0.
+This project has been developed using **node v16.15.0**.
+Make sure to get this node version to ensure full compatibility.
+You can use Windows Powershell or Linux (tested on Ubuntu).

 ## Project setup